 depend on how severe the condition is.

 Cardiologist.
-He or she will look at any heart defects.
-The cardiologist may correct them with a
+They will look at any heart defects.
+The cardiologist may correct them with a procedure

 Speech and digestive specialists.
 They will look at any feeding problems.
 Some children with the syndrome have severe